Employee engagement ROI: Why it pays to invest in your people

 As an employer, ask yourself these questions:

 When trying to fix or improve anything, one must assess the foundation.
 Onboarding is the structure in which your new employees are welcomed into your company, ensuring they feel confident within their new role and team.
 Onboarding sets the tone for the rest of your new employee’s experience at your company, and good onboarding makes a big difference in employee engagement down the line.
-This is why onboarding is so important to your employee retention efforts.
+This is why onboarding is so important, and doing it correctly brings on many employee retention benefits.

 After all, making a good first impression helps make a lasting one.
 A new employee’s initial excitement can turn into long-lasting pride and commitment towards their job.
-In the long run, engaged employees stay, and act as ambassadors for the company, a positive ripple effect of strong engagement.
+In the long run, engaged employees stay, and act as ambassadors for the company, a positive ripple effect of creating strong engagement from day one.

 Plus, new talent tend to trust companies who demonstrate having high employee retention rates more.
 When more employees stay with a company, it sends the message that this company is one worth working at.